 How can I repel garden pests?
 I have tried copper tape around tubs and pots, but find this to be of little use in repelling snails and slugs.
 However, I have found sand, or small sharp stones, sprinkled on the soil around the plants helps significantly in repelling these pests, giving your seedlings a sporting chance!
 Due to its rough edges wood ash may also be useful as a repellent.

-This is Morgan, our recent winter foster hedgehog, who has now been released.
+This is Morgan, one of our winter fostered hedgehogs.
 It is a real privilege caring for these wonderful creatures.
 If you have a hedgehog visitor they would benefit from wet meaty cat/dog food or cat/kitten biscuits, apparently preferring chicken flavour, and are not keen on soggy biscuits!
 Having access to a shallow dish of water, such as a terracotta plant base, keeping netting off the ground and providing garden highways are all beneficial for them, and other visitors.